-This page brings together solutions from recent research—including magnesium/calcium salicylate detergent systems with controlled metal ratios, molybdenum-based friction modifiers, silicon-containing additives for LSPI mitigation, and specialized formulations for hydrogen combustion engines.
-These and other approaches demonstrate how precisely engineered lubricant chemistries can simultaneously address emissions, efficiency, and durability requirements without compromising engine performance.
+This page brings together solutions from recent research—including high TBN overbased detergent systems with controlled calcium-to-magnesium ratios, molybdenum-based friction modifiers that reduce pre-ignition events, silicon-containing additives for LSPI mitigation, and low-viscosity base oils with carefully selected poly(meth)acrylate copolymers.
+These and other approaches demonstrate how lubricant chemistry can be optimized to meet both emissions targets and engine performance requirements across diverse operating conditions.

 1. Lubricant Composition with High TBN Overbased Metal Detergent and Molybdenum Compounds for Hydrogen Internal Combustion Engines